saivanga/Sai.rocks/src/ori-and-the-blind-forest.md

 The only thing is that you just spam the x button to attack so after playing a while you finger might hurt and the combat is not engaging.

+## ★★★★☆
+The combat is not fun but the graphics are great!

 ### Me Playing Ori and the Blind Forest

 - My YouTube Channel: [https://www.youtube.com/@Sai-Vanga](https://www.youtube.com/@Sai-Vanga)